Mount Sinai climb- the challenge of the mountain

 One of the big highlights for many is the surreal sunrise you will encounter from the summit.
 It is without doubt the most incredible sunrise I have ever witnessed.

-Having done the Mount Sinai hike twice, I am already excited for the next opportunity in a few short months to take on the mountain again.
+Having done the Mount Sinai hike three times, I am already excited for the next opportunity in a few short months to take on the mountain again.
 For context, climbing Mount Sinai has long been in my top three world wide experiences and is one of Egypt’s best attractions.
-So while millions visit the iconic Pyramids of Giza each year and cruise the Nile River, Mount Sinai sees much less visitors, making it special and unique.

 This guide to climb Mount Sinai covers what to expect, the level of fitness needed and what you will see and experience along the way.
 Plus I’ll give you all my best tips to help you plan your epic trip.